How to Create an Insightful YouTube Analytics Report

 Chances are, you may also need to provide comparison data within the same report.
 It makes assessing progress and channel performance much easier.

 Other engagement metrics you cannot forget

 We’ve covered likes and dislikes, however, those are not the only video engagement metrics.
 You should also see if your audience enjoyed the videos enough to share them or to comment.

 It's good to lump this data in just below the like/dislike line graph.
-This way, you’re creating a nice-looking report section of all the relevant engagement metrics.
+This way, you’re creating a nice-looking report section of all the relevant engagement metrics in a date range.

 Again, you will want to include comparison data to a previous reporting period to gauge progress.
-It's an effective way to get a sense of how the entire YouTube channel is progressing and if it’s engaging the audience.
+It's an effective way to get a sense of how the entire YouTube channel analytics are progressing and if it’s engaging the audience.

 Where is your audience engaging from?